The Dover Road

 Directed by Holly Robison

 Welcome to the home of the rich and eccentric Latimer, who was “brought up in the sanctity of an unhappy marriage.”
-And because of this Latimer’s “hobby” is waylaying couples who are running away together.
+As a result, Latimer’s “hobby” is waylaying couples who are running away together.
 The reason?
 To give them a taste of what their lives together might be like by forcing them into sustained exposure to each other's habits and idiosyncrasies.

 Might your own habits get an examination while you’re there?